-The cheapest SR-22 insurance company in Tennessee is Westfield, with annual premiums costing an average of $250.
+The cheapest SR-22 insurance company in Tennessee is Auto-Owners, with premiums costing an average of $267 per year.
 Since drivers with an SR-22 are considered high-risk, they usually pay above-average rates for coverage, sometimes more than twice as much as a standard policy.
-The average rate increase in Tennessee is 10%.
+The average rate increase in Tennessee is 11%.

 If these premiums all seem incredibly high, remember that the increase is only temporary.
 In Tennessee, you are only required to have an SR-22 on file for 3-5 years, and if you practice safe driving habits in the meantime, you should see your premiums begin to go down.

 Tips for Getting Cheap SR-22 Insurance in Tennessee